nowo/nuxt-file-save/README.md

     fileSave: {
         // The location where the file is saved to disk, public by default, in the public folder at the root of the current project mount:'public',
-        // Verify the configuration item associated with the upload file, overwriting it in the 'receiveFiles' method
+        // Verify the configuration item associated with the upload file, overwriting it in the 'useFileVerify' method
         // options?: BlobUploadOptions
     }
 })